 This unit is designed for either right- or left-side exit of condensate piping in upflow applications.
 In horizontal applications, the condensate trap must extend below the unit.
 An 8" service clearance is required for the condensate trap.
-Refer to figures 41 and 43 for condensate trap locations.
-Figure 49 shows trap assembly using 1/2" PVC or 3/4" PVC.
+Refer to FIGURE 41 and FIGURE 43 for condensate trap locations.
+FIGURE 49 shows trap assembly using 1/2" PVC or 3/4" PVC.